 Our group investigates brain systems that are involved in the transformation of experience into enduring memories.
-Classically, human learning and memory was mainly divided into explicit (with awareness) and implicit (without awareness) memory, but this behavioural characterization cannot simply be mapped to distinct brain areas.
-For example, we have shown that implicit learning can recruit structures of the medial temporal lobe (MTL) system, which was previously regarded as exclusive to explicit memory.
+Our research focuses on neural information processing in the context of implicit and explicit memory, cross-modal integration and the neural basis of pain.
 We are using functional magnetic resonance imaging (fMRI) and time-frequency based EEG analysis techniques to examine the systems that contribute to the different aspects of learning and memory.
 Combined fMRI- EEG experiments are used to describe locations and network dynamics involved in learning and memory.
 We further incorporate EEG- based Neurofeedback to modulate ongoing activity and examine the consequences for stimulus processing and memory formation.

 Carina Jaap is a doctoral student who joined the group in april 2020.
 In her PhD project, she investigates crossmodal prediction and transfer mechanisms of implicitly gained knowledge.
 Based on fMRI and behavioral data, she investigates the neuronal structures that are crucial for processing and predicting implicitly gained knowledge.
 Furthermore, she is interested in learning mechanisms in enriched environments, the study of consciousness and investigating the mechanisms beyond transfer of implicit learned rules between modalities.